the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </User>
 ```

-The first argument of the `combine` method can also be an array of inline props, for when you want to combine three props or more.
+The first argument of the `combine` method can also be an array of inline-props, for when you want to combine three props or more.

 As with mappings, you can define combinations statically, to keep your code tidy - and you can chain map functions onto `combine`: